Common Bottlenose Dolphin

 Behavior and Diet

-Bottlenose dolphins may travel alone or in groups, and the groups continually break apart and reform.
+Bottlenose dolphins may travel alone or in groups, and the groups often break apart and reform.
 Their travel is characterized by persistent movement in a consistent direction.
-When they are resting, it may appear that they are traveling.
 Resting is often characterized by tight group formations, slow movement, and intervals of methodical breathing.

-They use breeding, playing, aggression, and gentle body contact (such as rubbing) as ways to have social interactions with one another.
+Social behavior includes breeding, playing, aggression, and gentle body contact, such as rubbing.
 Calves maintain what is called “baby position” while swimming.
-The mom surfaces first, and the calf surfaces slightly after and behind its mother.
+In this position, the calf has easy access to nursing and may gain benefits by reducing drag from swimming in it’s mom’s slip stream.
+When in baby position, the mom surfaces first, and the calf surfaces slightly after and just behind and to the side of its mother.

 Bottlenose dolphins can thrive in many environments and feed on a variety of prey, such as fish, squid, and crustaceans (e.g., crabs and shrimp).
 They use different techniques to pursue and capture prey, searching for food individually or cooperatively.
-For example, they can work to bring fish together into groups (herding).
-They then take turns charging through the schools to feed.
-They may also trap schools of fish against sand bars and seawalls for an easy dinner.
+For example, they work together to herd fish into groups and then take turns charging through the school of fish to feed.
+They may also trap schools of fish against sand bars and seawalls for an easy meal.
 They also use passive listening and/or high frequency echolocation to locate prey.

 Instead of using their teeth to chew, dolphins grip fish with their teeth, then swallow the fish whole—head first—so the spines of the fish don't catch in their throats.